CoFH/cofh.github.io/_posts/2017-11-01-consistency-and-flow-pt-1.md

 any length of time, you already know what I mean when I write "device."
 It's a block.
 You can reconfigure the sides.
 It can auto-input or auto-output if appropriate.
 No upgrades, no augments, and it doesn't require RF.
-It might interact with the world, and it's going to require Tin to build the frame, and a Redstone Servo instead of a Reception Coil.
+It might interact with the world, and it's going to require Copper and Iron to build the frame, and a Redstone Servo instead of a Reception Coil.
 Consistency.
 And I didn't have to write a manual to teach you that[^2].
 A few minutes in Creative mode combined with some curiosity, tooltips, and JEI, and you're good.

 So, to summarize - I write code to make systems.
 Those systems happen to govern the behavior of blocks, materials, and gameplay.
 That makes things easier for me